IHE/ITI.PDQm/input/pagecontent/ITI-78.md

 ##### 2:3.78.4.2.1 Trigger Events

-The Patient Demographics Supplier found patient demographics matching the query parameters specified by the Patient Demographics Consumer as a result of a Query Patient Resource Request.
+The Patient Demographics Supplier has results or error to report to the Patient Demographics Cnosumer.
+This may include finding zero or more patient demographics matching the query parameters specified by the Patient Demographics Consumer as a result of a Query Patient Resource Request.
+This may include errors or Access Denied.

 ##### 2:3.78.4.2.2 Message Semantics